 \section{Abstract}

-Upstream swimming governs bacterial contamination, but also the navigation of microrobots transporting cargo in complex flow environments is controlled by rheotaxis, the reorientation with respect to flow gradients.
+The navigation of micro-robots in complex flow environments is controlled by rheotaxis, the reorientation with respect to flow gradients.
 Here we demonstrate how payloads can be exploited to enhance the motion against flows.
-Using fully resolved simulations, the hydrodynamic mechanisms are revealed that allow microrobots of different shapes to reorient upstream.
-Cargo pullers are the fastest at most flow strengths, but pushers feature a non-trivial optimum as a function of the counter flow strength.
+Using fully resolved hydrodynamic simulations, the mechanisms are described that allow micro-robots of different shapes to reorient upstream.
+We find that cargo pullers are the fastest at most flow strengths, but pushers feature a non-trivial optimum as a function of the counter flow strength.
 Moreover, the rheotactic performance can be maximised by tuning the micro-robot shape or cargo size.
 These results may be used to control micro-swimmer navigation, but they also apply to rheotaxis in microbial ecology and the prevention of bacterial contamination dynamics.